clintlosee/FindALens/README.md

      server.sh

+If you have issues on a Mac running `server.sh` try the following:

+    ./server.sh

 ___Note:___
 When stopping the server on a Windows machine, you will need to `cd ..` back to the main directory in order to execute any commands.
 This happens because when stopping the server with `CTRL +c` it will leave you inside the _app/_ directory.